|On this page|

 A static ground plane.

-When Geometry Representation is Convex Hull, the Bullet Solver will create a compound shape that contains a separate convex hull collision shape for each set of connected primitives in the geometry.
+When turned on, and Geometry Representation is set to Convex Hull, the Bullet Solver creates a compound shape that contains a separate convex hull collision shape for each set of connected primitives in the geometry.

 AutoFit Primitive Boxes, Capsules, Cylinders, Spheres, or Planes to Geometry

-When enabled, the object’s Geometry subdata will be analyzed instead of using the Position, Rotation, Box Size, Radius, and Length values.
+When turned on, the object’s Geometry subdata is analyzed instead of using the Position, Rotation, Box Size, Radius, and Length values.

-When Geometry Representation is Box, Capsule, Cylinder, Sphere, or Plane, use the geometry bounds to create the shape.
+When Geometry Representation is set to Box, Capsule, Cylinder, Sphere, or Plane, use the geometry bounds to create the shape.

-Position of the object shape in the Bullet world.
-Available when Geometry Representation is Box, Sphere, Capsule, Cylinder, or Plane, and AutoFit Primitive Boxes, Capsules, Cylinders, Spheres, or Planes to Geometry is turned off.
+The position of the object shape in the Bullet world.
+This parameter is available when Geometry Representation is set to Box, Sphere, Capsule, Cylinder, or Plane, and AutoFit Primitive Boxes, Capsules, Cylinders, Spheres, or Planes to Geometry is turned off.

-Orientation of the object shape in the Bullet world.
-Available when Geometry Representation is Box, Capsule, Cylinder, or Plane, and AutoFit Primitive Boxes, Capsules, Cylinders, Spheres, or Planes to Geometry is turned off.
+The orientation of the object shape in the Bullet world.
+This parameter is available when Geometry Representation is set to Box, Capsule, Cylinder, or Plane, and AutoFit Primitive Boxes, Capsules, Cylinders, Spheres, or Planes to Geometry is turned off.

 The radius of the sphere shape.
-Available when Geometry Representation is Sphere, Capsule, or Cylinder, and AutoFit Primitive Boxes, Capsules, Cylinders, Spheres, or Planes to Geometry is turned off.
+This parameter is available when Geometry Representation is set to Sphere, Capsule, or Cylinder, and AutoFit Primitive Boxes, Capsules, Cylinders, Spheres, or Planes to Geometry is turned off.

 The length of the capsule or cylinder in the Y direction.
-Available when Geometry Representation is Capsule or Cylinder, and AutoFit Primitive Boxes, Capsules, Cylinders, Spheres, or Planes to Geometry is turned off.
+This parameter is available when Geometry Representation is set to Capsule or Cylinder, and AutoFit Primitive Boxes, Capsules, Cylinders, Spheres, or Planes to Geometry is turned off.

 Shrink Collision Geometry